Human Resources Administrative Practice Manual:

 |Responsible Office||Human Resources|

-- Applications For Employment – An application must be submitted for a posted vacancy via the employer’s published application process.
+- Job Postings – An application must be submitted for a posted vacancy via the employer’s published application process.

 Reason for Policy

-This policy ensures that all institutions of the University System require applications for employment for posted vacancies while also affording the appropriate level of flexibility needed at the institutional level to determine individual campus specific application procedures.
+This policy ensures that all institutions of the University System establish policies for the recruitment and appointment of staff and faculty in compliance with USG policies while also affording the appropriate level of flexibility needed at the institutional level to determine individual campus specific application procedures.

 Entities Affected By This Policy